Friend of South Korea's Park denies charges as trial begins

 Choi Soon-sil has been portrayed in media as having inherited her father's influence over Park, who has never married and is estranged from her siblings.

-(Additional reporting by Christine Kim and Yun Hwan Chae; Editing by Michael Perry, Robert Birsel)
+Additional reporting by Yun Hwan Chae and Christine Kim; Editing by Michael Perry, Robert Birsel